jcorioland/jcorioland.github.io/_posts/2019-09-09-terraform-microsoft-azure-remote-state-management.markdown

 ## Help!
 I have lost my Terraform state!

 Loosing the state can be really **dramatic** for your project, especially when you are dealing with massive infrastructure deployment.
-It's really import to implement remote state management as soon as you are starting to use Terraform!
+It's really important to implement remote state management as soon as you are starting to use Terraform!
 In case you've lost it (I am sorry for you!) you can try to restore it by using the `terraform import` command on each resources that is supposed to be part of your Terraform project.
 Again, for massive deployments, it can be really painful, so the best option is to try to avoid being in that situation ;-)

 For example, if you've lost the state from the [previous article](/archives/2019/09/04/terraform-microsoft-azure-basics.html) Terraform project, you can reimport the resource group name `rg` using its resource id in Azure, like the following: